fepitre/qubes-builderv2/README.md

   - `<stage_name>: str` --- Stage name
   - `<stage_name>: Dict` --- Stage name provided as dict to override executor to use.
     - `executor: Dict` --- Specify executor to use for this stage

+- `cache: List[Dict]` --- List of distributions cache options.
+  - `<distribution_name>: Dict` --- Distribution name provided as in `distributions`.
+    - `packages: List[str]` --- List of packages to download and to put in cache.
+These packages won't be installed into the base chroot.